 The port in Mombasa, which is the country's only international port, has recently undergone numerous reforms.
 A new Vessel Tracking Management System, Global Maritime Distress Signalling System, as well as new safety regulations and a shift to 24-hour services, have all increased efficiency at the port, resulting in increases of 2.8% in throughput and 10.8% in transit, occurring between 2007 and 2008 respectively.
 Likewise, potential development of the Lamu corridor, including a new deepwater port and terminal for mining exports, could potentially not only produce similar increases, but it could also open up the interior for further development.
-Planned improvements to the Northern Development Corridor are also expected to create opportunities for development in coastal communities.
-Development of the Central Corridor in Tanzania could, however, provide competition.
+Planned improvements to the Northern Development of the Central Corridor in Tanzania could, however, provide competition.